-In this tutorial we'll create a small set of custom brushes from scratch and learn how to render animal fur with them.
-We'll focus on rendering a fox tail in grayscale, using custom brushes and the Smudge Tool to create both soft and coarse fur, and use Blending Modes to add color and warmth to the rendered piece.
+In this fur tutorial for Photoshop, we'll create a small set of custom brushes from scratch and learn how to render animal fur with them.
+We'll focus on rendering a fox tail in grayscale, using custom brushes and the Smudge Tool to create both soft and coarse fur, and using Blending Modes to add color and warmth to the rendered piece.

 - Draw a series of dots in different sizes.
 The size of your brush will determine how large your custom brush will be.

 - Keep the dots spaced out slightly, but don't bother to keep the formation uniform.

 - Either keep the dots within a circular or oblong formation.

 We'll call this brush style the "dot brush".

 Create a New Layer or move to a free space within your document.
 The next brush style starts with the default Hard Round brush with Noise selected in the Brushes panel.
 Lower the Opacity and Flow to 60% or so (you can also experiment with both settings).
 Make sure Pen Pressure has been selected in Brushes > Shape Dynamics > Size Jitter so the ends of the default brush taper.